TodePond/TodePondDotCom/wikiblogardenite/normal-gender-feelings/readme.md

 Gender feelings are the same.
 It's hard to notice them unless something is wrong.
 Our body only tells us something if something isn't right / doesn't feel right.

-Yes, gender is something we can feel, no different to a pang in our stomach or a breeze on our hand.
+Yes, gender is something that we can feel, no different to a pang in our stomach or a breeze on our hand.
 Though it's not always easy to notice.

 <br>